Wago-Norge/Docker-Support-and-Documentation/MQTT/README.md

 Data protocol: Native MQTT
 Cache mode: RAM
 ```
+Certificates and TLS should be included for more security.

 Here is an example of a PLC that is connected to Shiftr:
 <div align="left">